Skip to content

 • Public transport data

-• Data Fusion — Upstream source of fused live data in Redis
+• Data Fusion — Upstream source of fused live data in the cache

-• Data Archiver — Archives recorded PostgreSQL data to S3 for long-term storage
+• Data Archiver — Archives recorded database data to cloud storage for long-term retention

-• Experiment Manager — Central coordination service (GraphQL on :5100); provides session triggers and data queries
+• Experiment Manager — Central orchestration service; provides session triggers and data queries

 User documentation for Optimal Reality